 I did look at journal-level trends within the social sciences and also within Sociology specifically.
 Here are the trends for selected journals across Sociology, Political Science, and Economics, again showing the trend relative to the overall baseline.

 Finally, here are the trends for a number of Sociology journals:

 There are lots of suggestive patterns here.
 It would probably be wise not to lean on any of them too strongly.
 I do think that the overall patterns are picking up something real, and that people’s sense of the word “nuance” now being everywhere is not wrong.
 (The patterns for more generic terms of theoretical praise like “sophisticated” or “subtle” are much flatter.)
 At the level of entire fields—or the level of the whole of the social sciences—I’m tempted to see these trends as at least in part a manifestation of decreasing returns to Ph.D-level research in the context of a very large increase in the numbers of people doing and publishing academic work.
 Academic research is intrinsically specialized, and one must specialize within a literature or research program.
 Once that context is set, the more people who are working in that area, the less room there is for broad or wide contributions.
 It is much easier to make an incremental contribution that adds a wrinkle or an additional caveat to an existing approach or finding.
 In the paper I argue that there’s nothing wrong with that as such.
 After all, refining results and ideas is one of the main virtues of scientific research.
 The distinctive problem facing sociology, and perhaps some other fields too, arises with the idea that the unconstrained demand for nuance is a reliable path to theoretical innovation, or a useful marker of quality.
-That’s a mistake.All Posts by Date · All Posts by Category
+That’s a mistake.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader